 This tutorial will take you step by step through the process of using fonts from the online store to create a custom return address stamp in minutes.
 Some of the hidden gems in the Silhouette Design Store are the fonts, so go take a peek.
 There are so many to pick from, and even more ways they can be used.

 - In Mint Studio, select the correct stamp size on the right hand side under the stamp settings window.
-Mine is the 30 x 60mm rectangle.
+Mine is the 30 mm x 60 mm rectangle.

 - To begin laying out your text, choose the font you would like to use from the text style window.
 Be sure to check out all the available fonts in the Silhouette Design Store.
 The fonts I used are Scotch Tape and LW TALL.

 - Ready to make your stamp?
 Select the Send to Mint icon.
-You will see that your design will automatically appear mirrored, this is suppose to happen.
+You will see that your design will automatically appear mirrored; this is supposed to happen.
 That way, when you stamp your image, it will be correct.

 - Insert your stamp sheet into the back of the Mint as directed, and it will automatically begin to feed your stamp sheet through the machine, imprinting your design along the way.